Barry Kramer

-Barry D. Kramer (born November 10, 1942) is an American retired professional basketball player, a retired jurist, and an attorney.
-Kramer is known for being a Parade All-American basketball player for Linton High School in Schenectady, New York and for being an All-American collegiate basketball player for New York University.
+Barry D. Kramer (November 10, 1942 – January 4, 2025) was an American professional basketball player, jurist and attorney.
+Kramer was named a first-team Parade All-American basketball player for Linton High School in Schenectady, New York, and a consensus first-team All-American playing collegiately for the NYU Violets.
 Following his playing career, he served as a trial court judge in the New York state court system.